 Most of you would know by now that one of the greatest pleasures in my life is wandering: along the beach, through the bush.
 We read a great deal these days about the value of high-intensity exercise (the dreaded HIIT), and though I understand the principle — short bursts of intense exercise, in order to get your heart going — I find the practice intimidating and somewhat soulless.
 I’m not interested in exercising purely to become ‘fit’, or to ‘get healthy’, or to try to do something epic.

 What I’m interested in is wellbeing — a concept that includes mental, emotional and spiritual aspects as well as the more obvious physical ones.

 That’s why I like to wander.
 Wandering, for me, can be a slow stroll through the bush, or it can be a steady march along the shore.
 Hopping on my bike and riding places — that’s a form of wandering, too.
 It’s about breathing in fresh air, moving through beautiful surroundings, looking around, and — yes — musing.
 As Solnit points out, it’s about being unfettered in time as well as space.
 Musing takes place in a kind of meadowlands of the imagination, she says.

 But then I noticed the banksia trees, which were all in flower.
-I hadn’t seen them at first because I’d stepped in from a louder, brighter world beyond the Scrub, a world of fences and bitumen streets and painted houses.
+I hadn’t seen them at first because I’d stepped in from a louder, brighter world beyond the trail, a world of fences and bitumen streets and painted houses.
 Banksia leaves are a dark, khaki green, and the flowers blend in with the surrounding vegetation, varying in colour from pale yellow, through light green, to drab brown.
 Their beauty is as muted as the birdsong I described above, and in order not to miss it — in order to appreciate it — you have to be willing to slow down.
 To stop.
 To muse.

 And that is what I did.